Blignaut24/About-BulldozerPriceGenius-_BPG-_v2/README.md

 # Credits ⭐

 ## Content
-- **Dataset Source** : The dataset used in this project is sourced from the  [Kaggle Bluebook for Bulldozers Competition](https://www.kaggle.com/c/bluebook-for-bulldozers/overview).
+- [**Dataset Source**](https://www.kaggle.com/c/bluebook-for-bulldozers/overview) : The dataset used in this project is sourced from the  [*Kaggle Bluebook for Bulldozers Competition*](https://www.kaggle.com/c/bluebook-for-bulldozers/overview).
 The competition was sponsored by Fast Iron, a leading construction technology solutions provider

 ## Tutorials